core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 By using Group OSCORE, this document provides a way out of the trade-off situation.

-In particular, it enables cacheability of protected responses for proxies that are not members of the OSCORE group and that are unaware of OSCORE and Group OSCORE in general.
+In particular, this document enables cacheability of protected responses for proxies that are not members of the OSCORE group and that are unaware of OSCORE and Group OSCORE in general.
 To this end, it builds on the concept of "consensus request" initially considered in {{I-D.ietf-core-observe-multicast-notifications}}, and it defines "Deterministic Request" as a convenient incarnation of such concept.

 All clients wishing to send a particular request with the GET method or FETCH method {{RFC8132}} are able to deterministically compute the same protected request, using a variation of the pairwise mode of Group OSCORE (see {{Section 8 of I-D.ietf-core-oscore-groupcomm}}).
 It follows that cache hits become possible at the proxy, which can thus serve clients in the group from its cache.
 Like in {{I-D.ietf-core-observe-multicast-notifications}}, this requires that clients and servers are already members of a suitable OSCORE group.